Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Home | Blog Index | Blog Archives | Christianity & Faith Essays

 April 10 expedition log; Plains forecast update for April 11

-	Despite unidirectional wind profiles, speed shear thanks to a 60-knot midlevel jet overhead coupled with modest instability and a cold front to initiate storms meant it was at least a marginal severe weather storm observation day in the St. Louis metro on Monday evening.
+Despite unidirectional wind profiles, speed shear thanks to a 60-knot midlevel jet overhead coupled with modest instability and a cold front to initiate storms meant it was at least a marginal severe weather storm photography day in the St. Louis metro on Monday evening.
 After several left-split-dominant clusters of storms struggled during the evening, a few supercells finally evolved at sunset.
 I grabbed one of these just south of home at Venedy, IL where the RFD gust front pushed a rounded base outward with a nice show of frequent lightning.

 A descending blob of precip produced a tornado look-alike in about the right spot for one: